• Skip to primary navigation

 5 steps to follow when pursuing a career in computer forensics

-2. Educate: According to the Bureau of Labor Statistics (BLS), the typical entry-level position within computer forensics requires a bachelor’s degree in computer forensics, computer science, criminal justice, or a related field.
+2. Educate: The typical entry-level position within computer forensics requires a bachelor’s degree in computer forensics, computer science, criminal justice, or a related field.
 In some instances, it may be possible to land an entry-level role as a computer forensics investigator with an associate degree and the proper certifications.

 4. Apply: After obtaining the necessary degrees and certifications, it’s time to begin applying for positions.
 Government agencies such as the Federal Bureau of Investigation, the National Security Agency, and the Central Intelligence Agency will generally list their openings right on the careers page of their websites.
 Smaller, local government agencies typically have listings on their websites as well.
 Jobs within the private sector can be found on standard job listing sites such as Indeed, LinkedIn, and Glassdoor.